Pankracy1918/bert_chatbot_project/README.md

 This project is a attempt to use potencial of Bert language model in order to create a functional chatbot which will answer philosophical questions.
-In the second file there is a code responsible for question generation on the basis of Marc Aurelius meditation book.
+First file (good_chatbot_aurelius.ipynb) is In the second file there is a code responsible for question generation on the basis of Marc Aurelius meditation book.